How to Check Your Sender Reputation

-Monitoring the factors like sending volume and frequency, SPAM complaints and traps, bounces, unsubscribing, and users’ interaction gives you an overall picture of your sender reputation.
+Monitoring the factors like your sending volume and frequency, SPAM complaints and traps, bounces, unsubscribing, and users’ interaction gives you an overall picture of your sender reputation.
 However, there are tools like Mail-Tester and SenderScore to find out more specific information.

-This tool analyzes an email's structure and searches for any spammy words, files with prohibited content, technical issues, etc., and gives a rating to evaluate each potential email campaign.
+This tool analyzes an email's structure and searches for any spammy words, files with prohibited content, technical issues, etc., and gives a rating to evaluate a potential email campaign.

 Mail-Tester produces new random email addresses every time you reload the page.
 Copy this link.